linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

     - One or more SSH public keys for SSH access into the instances

-    - A number of instances to deploy; this tutorial assumes three instances
+    - A number of instances to deploy; this tutorial uses three instances

-    - The URL for your Jenkins server, including the port
+    - The URL for your Jenkins server, including the protocol and port, as in: `https://jenkins.example.com:8080`

-    - A list of secrets corresponding to each of your Jenkins agents; these are given in the instructions for each agent within the Jenkins web interface
+    - A list of secrets corresponding to each of your Jenkins agents; these are given after you create each agent within the Jenkins web interface

     - The access and secret keys for your Linode Object Storage instance